BillyZimmerman/Advanced-CSS-Natours/README.md

-# TO COMPILE SASS USE COMMAND
- In your Terminal use "nmp run compile:sass"

 # TO RUN APP
  Use the "Go Live" tab or in HTML right click and "Open with live server"

+ # To compile Sass changes automatically use command below in your terminal
+ In your Terminal use "nmp run compile:sass", keep this terminal page open to watch for changes

 This Project was built with no JS as it was mostly used to familiarize myself with advanced CSS/SCSS features.